frabcus/syncocol/README.md

 * seq - the sequence in the transaction log
 * id - unique identifier of the row
 * deleted - if present and true, means the row is being deleted by the transaction
-* data - new data for the row, should not be present if deleted is true
+* data - new data for the row, should not be present if deleted is true (also see include\_data in the HTTP endpoint section)

 Data format